 For instance, you could say, “So if I were the CEO my highest priority for the business would be to increase average order value.
 In order to achieve that, my first step would be to focus on exploring solutions like emphasizing when meals are running out of stock or suggesting upsells while the customer is placing their order.”

 2. Example product strategy question: How would you turn Facebook events around? ↑

 Now that you know how to approach product strategy questions, let's look at a full example.

 Try answering the question below following the method we have described.
 Play both the role of the interviewer and candidate.
 Leave a comment at the bottom of the blog post with your answer.
-We will reply to every question in the comments section.
+This is a great opportunity to gain some practice for your PM interviews.